The Three Hottest States to Work as a Travel NursePosted On June 27, 2016

 Everything is bigger in Texas, including the need for travel nurses.
 There’s a variety of travel assignments available, so it’s likely you can find exactly what you’re looking for in terms of your chosen specialty and location requirements.
 Like California, the State of Texas has a little bit of everything, depending on where you choose to go in the state: sprawling landscapes, exciting cities (hello Austin, San Antonio, Dallas and Houston!), beaches and other natural attractions.

-Texas is a compact state, so many nurses are able to work on their current license – if you do not hold a compact license, a single state Texas license only takes about two weeks to obtain.
+Texas is a member of the nursing compact states, so many nurses are able to work on their current license – if you do not hold a compact license from any of the nurse compact states, a single state Texas license only takes about two weeks to obtain.
 In other words, Texas makes it relatively easy to become licensed, which is especially beneficial for new travel nurses ready to hit the ground running.
 Get your cowboy boots ready, and make Texas your next travel destination!

 Surprised to see this state on the list?
 Many people think that Baltimore is all that the State of Maryland has to offer, but nursing jobs in Maryland can take you to some of the country’s oldest seaports in Chesapeake Bay.
 Picturesque breezeways along the coast are reminiscent of the 1920s, where you can enjoy salt water taffy or ice cream while browsing upscale boutiques.
 On your days off, take a day trip to Bethseda Row, a renowned shopping district known for its delicious eateries.
 Get your fill of American history in Baltimore by visiting the Star-Spangled Banner Flag House and exploring national historical trails.

 If scenery isn’t your thing, then Maryland is a great place to go to make some extra money-money-money-money…money!
 According to a 2016 study by Nurse Journal, travel nursing salaries in Maryland are 3% higher than the nationwide average.